Patrick Hanaway, MD, Chief Medical Education Officer

 What do you do for IFM?

-I am Chief Medical Education Director - I work with our great team and ever-expanding faculty to put on educational events.
+I am Chief Medical Education Officer- I work with our great team and ever-expanding faculty to put on educational events.
 I develop, update, and review our Functional Medicine curriculum; teach Functional Medicine; train new teachers; and continue to expand awareness of Functional Medicine in medical schools, residencies, and CME events - both in the United States and around the world.

 What do you love most about your job with IFM?